mtholahan/unguided-capstone-project/README.md

 Repository Structure

-📂 Musical_Diversity_in_Movies_Proposal.md – The project proposal outlining objectives, methodologies, and expected outcomes.📂 data/ – Placeholder for datasets (not included in the repo due to size limitations; instructions on obtaining the data will be provided).📂 notebooks/ – Jupyter notebooks for data exploration, transformation, and visualization.📂 scripts/ – Python scripts for data processing and integration.📂 results/ – Final reports, charts, and summary analyses.
+📂 Musical_Diversity_in_Movies_Proposal.md – The project proposal outlining objectives, methodologies, and expected outcomes.📂  data/ – Placeholder for datasets (not included in the repo due to size limitations; instructions on obtaining the data will be provided).  📂 notebooks/ – Jupyter notebooks for data exploration, transformation, and visualization.📂  scripts/ – Python scripts for data processing and integration.📂  results/ – Final reports, charts, and summary analyses.

 GitHub Pages